-Make no mistake; dental caries (aka cavities) is a disease.
+Make no mistake; dental caries (aka cavities) are a disease.
 It is a degenerative disease of the teeth caused by bacteria.
-The 2000 Surgeon General’s report on “Oral Health in America” identified tooth decay as the most common chronic disease of children in the U.S. Dental caries is most prevalent in lower income households.
+The 2000 Surgeon General’s report on “Oral Health in America” identified tooth decay as the most common chronic disease of children in the U.S. Dental caries is most prevalent in lower-income households.
 When folks read this, they usually throw their hands in the air and blame it as an “access to care” issue.
 Because of these reports, there has been a push by lobbyists and politicians (both state and federal alike) for a “mid-level provider” to increase this “access to care”.
 The purpose of this article is to shed some light on the issue, to advise where attention should really be given, and to give some suggestions on where to go from here.

 First, a short science lesson is in order.
 We’ll call it “Cavity-ology 101”.
 The first lesson is a simple formula on which we’ll expand:

 Teeth + Bacteria + Sugar +Time= Cavities

 The mouth contains a wide variety of bacteria, but only a few specific types of bacteria have been found to cause cavities.
 It’s because of these select strands of bacteria that we have thousands upon thousands of kids with tooth decay.
 But how do these bacteria, which I like to call “bugs” due to better imagery, cause cavities exactly?
 Well, bacteria are constantly creating a layer, or biofilm, on your teeth.
 This biofilm becomes a sticky, creamy-colored mass most commonly known as plaque.
 In other words, that fuzzy stuff that collects on our teeth is a network of millions of bugs lining an assault.
 Their means of attack is by the production of acid.
 And the fuel source for these bugs to pump out acid is none other than sugar.